 David Baker, professor of education, presented at a recent TEDx Fulbright event and discussed how education changes the world.

 Seventeen staff members were recognized for their years of service at April's annual staff appreciation luncheon.

 Education means a variety of things to a wide range of people.
-For Jim Noland, the Henry J. Hermanowicz professor of teacher education, education starts with teachers and students.
+For Jim Nolan, the Henry J. Hermanowicz professor of teacher education, education starts with teachers and students.